eqlabs/pathfinder/README.md

 ### Network Selection

-The StarkNet network can be selecting with the `--network` configuration option.
+The StarkNet network can be selected with the `--network` configuration option.

 If `--network` is not specified, network selection will default to match your Ethereum endpoint: